diggydude/figment/README.md

 * A domain name and Web hosting account.
 * PHP 5.3 or higher.
-* A MySQL or MariaDB database account.
+* A MariaDB (preferred) or MySQL database account.
+* A Memcached server.
+(Ask your hosting provider.)
 * GeSHi Generic Syntax Highlighter (http://qbnz.com/highlighter/)